 - Ensuring that the movements you make / exercises that you do don’t create unnecessary pressure or strain on your core (so stop doing anything that makes your stomach bulge or dome or any exercises that cause leaking or pain).
 You can’t strengthen muscles that aren’t functioning properly.

-Any if you’re feeling bewildered by the whole thing, come along and join one of my postnatal classes and we can take it from there.
+Any if you’re feeling bewildered by the whole thing, get in touch for some 1-2-1 support or come along and join one of my postnatal classes and we can take it from there.

 (1) Mota PG, Pascoal AG, Carita AI, Bo K. Prevalence and risk factors of diastasis recti abdominis from late pregnancy to 6 months postpartum, and relationship to lumbo-pelvic pain.
 Man Ther.
 2015; 20: 200-205. http://dx.doi.org/10.1016./j.math.2014.09.002